Paveway IV: History

-The Paveway IV entered service with the Royal Air Force in 2008.
-It has yet to be accepted into service with the United States, which has pursued the development of the Laser-JDAM and dual mode Small-Diameter Bomb (SDB).
+The Paveway IV entered service with the Royal Navy in 2008.

 The Paveway IV's first export sale was to the Royal Saudi Air Force in a deal worth approximately £150 million (US $247 million).
 The deal had been delayed for several years by the U.S. State Department which had to authorise the bomb's sale due to its use of American components.
 A contract was signed in December 2013 with Congressional approval given two months later, with deliveries to begin within 18 months.

-The Paveway IV was first used operationally by the Royal Air Force during Operation Herrick in Afghanistan.
+The Paveway IV was first used operationally by the Royal Navy during Operation Herrick in Afghanistan.
 It was later used operationally during Operation Ellamy in Libya, and Operation Shader in Iraq and Syria.
 In December 2015, the Royal Air Force began strike operations in Syria as part of Operation Shader, and deployed Paveway IV operationally from its Eurofighter Typhoons for the first time.

 In January 2015, Eurofighter Typhoons of the Royal Saudi Air Force dropped Paveway IVs on ISIL targets in Syria.
 This was the first operational deployment of Paveway IV from Typhoon.

 Paveway IVs were also used in the Saudi Arabian-led intervention in Yemen.
 In 2015 for a period export licences were withheld over concern about how they might be used in Yemen, but after some assurances were made exports were resumed.
-The sales are being investigated by the Committees on Arms Export Controls.
+The sales were investigated by the Committees on Arms Export Controls.
+In December 2016, the Obama administration blocked a transfer of Paveway IV bombs to Saudi Arabia because of concerns about civilian casualties which officials put down to poor targeting.